PavelBuiko04/PavelBuiko04/README.md

 # 💫 About Me:
 Ambitious IT specialist with a focus on building a career in dynamic and innovative environments.
-Strong background in information technology and technical education, enabling an effective and results-driven approach to problem-solving , which allows me to apply an effective<br>and results-oriented approach to solving problems.
+Strong background in information technology and technical education, enabling an effective and results-driven approach to problem-solving , which allows me to apply an effective and results-oriented approach to solving problems.

 ## 🌐 Socials: